swyxio/swyxkit/README.md

 PUBLIC_MY_TWITTER_HANDLE=swyx
 PUBLIC_MY_YOUTUBE=https://youtube.com/swyxTV
-PUBLIC_POST_CATEGORIES=Blog // (comma separated Tags to allow post filtering) PUBLIC_GH_TOKEN=
+PUBLIC_POST_CATEGORIES=Blog // (comma separated Tags to allow post filtering) GH_TOKEN=
 ```

-If you do not want to add PUBLIC_GH_TOKEN just leave it empty in environment varioable but do not remove it.
+If you do not want to add GH_TOKEN just leave it empty in environment varioable but do not remove it.
-PUBLIC_GH_TOKEN if supplied, raises rate limit from 60 to 5000
+GH_TOKEN if supplied, raises rate limit from 60 to 5000
 https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting

 > July 2022 note: there was a [breaking change in Sveltekit](https://github.com/sveltejs/kit/issues/5337) where you may have to set a Netlify environment variable `AWS_LAMBDA_JS_RUNTIME` to `nodejs16.x` to get serverless rendering to work.